-- Test Runtime Adapters: a component of the test execution tool.
-They adapt the software elements of the Test Equipment (TE)/Abstract Test Suite (ATS) to the platform and other hardware.
-For example, the interfaces to platform timers or signal strength measuring apparatus are part of this adapter.
-The Test Runtime Adapter (TRA) is provided with the test execution tool and is not specified herein; - Application Programmer Interface (API): the API that is the subject of the present document and is part of the present document.
-It is the interface between the Test Runtime Adapter and the TE Transport Module.
-The present document specifies a generic API and then instantiates the generic API for the HIPERACCESS Protocol; - TE Transport Module: this is a software module that basically shuttles data back and forth between the wire interface and the API.
+- Test Runtime Adapters: A component of the test execution tool.
+They adapt the software elements of the Test Equipment/Abstract Test Suite to the platform and other hardware.
+For example, the interfaces to platform timers or signal strength measuring apparatus are part of the adapter.
+The Test Runtime Adapter is provided with the test execution tool and is not specified herein. - Application Programmer Interface (API): The API that is the subject of the present document is the interface between the Test Runtime Adapter and the TE Transport Module.
+TR 102 327 [7] specifies a generic API and then instantiates the generic API for the HiperLAN2 Protocol. - TE Transport Module: This is a software module that basically shuttles data back and forth between the wire interface and the API.
 It is a software module that uses the calls to the platforms wire input and output ports.
-Its specification is also included in the present document; - Wire Interface: this is physical interface that connects the PLT and PUT.
+Its specification is also included in TR 102 327 [7].

+- Wire Interface: This is physical interface that connects the PLT and PUT.
 It replaces the radio Physical (PHY) layer and is the reason why the PLT is so inexpensive compared to classical radio protocol (and other) test equipment.
 It can be any wire PHY interface, but the most common by far on PC platforms is Ethernet.
 The protocols over the Ethernet PHY layer are IP and over them are IP-based protocols such as TCP or UDP.
 The simplest in use is the latter and was used in this work.
 TCP would be appropriate if there are large packets for reassembly or if transmission order can vary due to IP routing.
-Such was not the case in our work;

-- PUT Transport Module: this module is on the PUT side and has the same functions as those of the TE Transport Module.
-Because the PUT Adapter is not identical to the Test Runtime Adapter (TRA), and is proprietary, the PUT Transport Module is not identical to the TE's.
+Such was not the case in our work. - PUT Transport Module: This module is on the PUT side and has the same functions as those of the TE Transport Module.
+Because the PUT Adapter is not identical to the Test Runtime Adapter, and is proprietary, the PUT Transport Module is not identical to the TE's.
 However the concepts are identical.
 The difference lies in the function names used by the PUT's adapter.
 Wire interface function calls may or may not have the same names as the TE's depending on the operating systems used and version numbers.
-This is not part of PLT per se and, thus, is not technically in the present document's scope.
+This is not part of PLT per se and, thus, is not technically in the scope of the present document.
 However, since to test the PLT, the team had to make a PUT, this is included in the work.
-(There is currently no vendor hardware or software implementation/prototype to test against.); - Interface (PUT-Side): this interface is defined by the PUT Adapter and, as such, is proprietary.
+(There is currently no vendor hardware or software implementation/prototype to test against.) - Interface (PUT-Side): This interface is defined by the PUT Adapter and, as such, is proprietary.
 However, it may very well be that the PUT developer may wish to use the very same API and its description for her interface.
 As will be seen later, the interface contains all the information necessary for testing the protocol using ETSI's ATSs.
 Thus, there will be many elements that the Interface must use already specified in the PLT-side API.
-Of course, the PLT-side API is in the public domain and encouraged for use by all; - PUT Adapters: during development, the PUT designer places an API with primitives under the Protocol in order to drive the lower layers.
+Of course, the PLT-side API is in the public domain and encouraged for use by all. - PUT Adapters: During development, the PUT designer places an API with primitives under the Protocol in order to drive the lower layers.
 She may as well have placed an adaptation layer for design reasons.
 This is proprietary and not a part of the transporter.
 It may or may not exist.
 In addition, the designer may decide to combine the PUT Adapters with the Transport Module to make one entity.
 For our work to make the test PUT, PUT adapters, interface, and Transport Module were one entity.